microsoft/api-guidelines/Guidelines.md

 ### 5.5.
 Long running API faults
 For a Long Running API, it's possible for both the initial request to begin the operation and the request to retrieve the results to technically work (each passing back a 200), but for the underlying operation to have failed.
-Long Running faults MUST roll up as Faults into the overall Availability metrics.
+Long Running faults MUST roll up as faults into the overall Availability metrics.

 ## 6. Client guidance
 To ensure the best possible experience for clients talking to a REST service, clients SHOULD adhere to the following best practices: